 Coaches and Team Assistants play a unique and indispensable role in Special Olympics Kansas.
 They provide the sports skills and spirit that define a true athlete and serve as role models and character builders.
 Special Olympics Kansas offers 22 sports.

-What a Coach Does:
+What a Team Assistant Does:

-Coaches attend weekly practices in their community with a Local Program and attend competitions as part of that teams delegation.
+Attends weekly practices in their community with a Local Program and attends competitions as part of that team's delegation.

-Time commitment is 8-9 weeks; one hour a week for practice and 6 hours for each of the 2 competitions.
-Coaches may coach multiple sports and multiple seasons.
+Time commitment is 8-9 weeks per season; one hour a week for practice and 6 hours for each of the 2 competitions.
+May volunteer for multiple sports and multiple seasons.

-Steps to Become a Coach:
+Steps to Become a Team Assistant: